idealo/terraform-aws-mwaa/README.md

 ### Add custom plugins

-Simply upload the plugins.zip to s3 and pass the relative path inside the MWAA bucket to the `plugins_s3_path` parameter. if you zip and upload it via terraform, this would look like this:
+Simply upload the plugins.zip to s3 and pass the relative path inside the MWAA bucket to the `plugins_s3_path` parameter.
+If you zip and upload it via terraform, this would look like this:

 ```
 module "airflow" {